emresen1337/DSA210-Project/README.md

 # DSA210-Project

 ## Project Description
+This project explores the relationship between daily screen time and active energy expenditure.
+The hypotheses for this investigation are:
+	•	Null Hypothesis (H₀): There is no correlation between daily screen time and active energy expenditure.
-This project investigates the hypothesis: “There is a correlation between daily screen time and active energy expenditure.”
+	•	Alternative Hypothesis (H₁): There is a significant correlation between daily screen time and active energy expenditure.

-In an increasingly digital world, screen time is a very common part of our daily routines.
-Simultaneously, health and wellness are heavily influenced by physical activity.
-Understanding the relationship between these variables could provide valuable insights into lifestyle balance and wellness.
+In today’s digital world, screen time is a common part of everyday life.
+At the same time, physical activity plays a crucial role in maintaining health and wellness.
+By analyzing the relationship between these factors, this project aims to provide valuable insights into achieving a balanced and healthy lifestyle.

 To explore this hypothesis, I will analyze data collected from my phone’s and laptop’s screen time trackers alongside active energy data from my health app.